walaj/svaba/README.md

 -----

 Snowman is currently configured to provide indel and rearrangement calls (and anything "in between").
 It has been most widely tested as a somatic variant caller, and outputs separate VCFs for somatic and germline.
-If only a single
+If only a single BAM is present, input with the ``-t`` flag.
+In this case, the results will contain all calls, with no germline/somatic designation.

 Required Inputs
 ---------------

 Any number of BAM/SAM/CRAM files can be supplied at once.
 Snowman uses random access of the BAMs to obtain pair-mate reads, and so requires the files to be indexed (``samtools index``).
 Tumor BAMs are input with ``-t`` and normal with ``-n``.
 The order does not matter.
+At least one "tumor" BAM is required, although this could be just a single germline sample, or paired with a set of parents input with ``-n`` to search for de novo alterations.
 All assemblies are done jointly, combining reads across all of the BAM files.
 The source of the variant support reads is then tracked during realignment of reads to assembly contigs.
 A BWA indexed reference genome must be supplied as well (``-G``).